HIGHLIGHTS-Tennis-French Open day seven | Sports-Games

 HIGHLIGHTS-Tennis-French Open day seven

-Highlights of the seventh day at the French Open, the final Grand Slam tournament of the year, on Saturday (all times GMT): 1130 QUALIFIER ALTMAIER UPSETS BERRETTINI
+Highlights of the seventh day at the French Open, the final Grand Slam tournament of the year, on Saturday (all times GMT): 1250 KENIN POWERS INTO ROUND FOUR

-German qualifier Daniel Altmaier stunned Italian seventh seed Matteo Berrettini at court Philippe Chatrier with a 6-2 7-6(5) 6-4 victory to move into the fourth round.
-Altmaier, ranked 186th in the world, hit 23 winners while Berrettini made 42 unforced errors.
+Australian Open champion Sofia Kenin, seeded fourth in Paris, converted six of her nine break point opportunities and struck 34 winners en route a 6-2 6-0 win over Romania's Irina Bara.
+1240 CARRENO BUSTA BATTLES PAST BAUTISTA AGUT

-1105 RUBLEV DOWNS ANDERSON IN STRAIGHT SETS Russian 13th seed Andrey Rublev advanced to the fourth round of the French Open with a 6-3 6-2 6-3 win over South African Kevin Anderson.
+In an all-Spanish third round encounter, 17th seed Pablo Carreno Busta proved too strong for 10th seed Roberto Bautista Agut in a 6-4 6-3 5-7 6-4 victory.
+READ MORE:

 German qualifier Daniel Altmaier ousts seventh seed Berrettini Rublev swats aside Anderson to reach fourth round in Paris